-$$R = C \Rightarrow D^{\star} = 2^{-C} = \frac{1}{1 + \frac{P}{N_0}}.$$ (7)
+$$R = C \Rightarrow D^ = 2^{-C} = \frac{1}{1 + \frac{P}{N_0}}.$$ (7)

-The above distortion is equal to the MSE for the UQ-UC transmission scheme given in (4) (see also [10]).
+The above distortion is equal to the MSE for the UQ-UC transmission scheme given in (4) (see also [7]).
 The above result points to the optimality of the UQ-UC scheme (while it incurs zero delay) when the source is iid Gaussian and the channel is AWGN.

-3 UQ-UC CSI Feedback
+III.
+UQ-UC CSI FEEDBACK

 Using the above result, we now motivate why UQ-UC transmission schemes can be used for CSI feedback in wireless systems.
-Consider the communication system shown in Figure 2.
-It consists of a base station transmitting data over a downlink channel.
-A mobile terminal receives the data, and transmits the CSI of the downlink channel state $h{dl}$ over an uplink channel.
-Let us assume that the mobile terminal estimates the downlink channel state $h{dl}$ perfectly.
+Consider a communication system that consists of a base station transmitting data over a downlink channel.
+A mobile terminal receives the data, and transmits the CSI of the downlink channel state h{dl} over an uplink channel.
+Let us assume that the mobile terminal estimates the downlink CSI h{dl} perfectly.
 If the downlink channel is iid Rayleigh, then the CSI is an iid complex Gaussian random variable.
 In this case, if the uplink channel is AWGN and it is independent of the downlink channel, then it follows directly from the earlier discussion that the above UQ-UC scheme is optimal for transmission of the downlink CSI over the uplink channel.
-In other words, for the communication system shown in Figure 2, UQ-UC transmission (with zero delay) of the downlink CSI will achieve the same distortion as a scheme that optimally (in the Shannon sense) quantizes and encodes the CSI while incurring infinite delay.
+In other words, UQ-UC transmission (with zero delay) of the downlink CSI will achieve the same distortion as a scheme that optimally (in the Shannon sense) quantizes and encodes the CSI while incurring infinite delay.

-To further distinguish the fact that the UQ-UC CSI feedback transmission does not imply an "analog" communication system, we now illustrate an example of how such a scheme could be applied in the context of a CDMA system.
-The functional blocks of the mobile terminal in a CDMA system are depicted in Figure 3.
-Using a pilot-assisted estimation scheme, the mobile terminal obtains an estimate of the downlink channel $h{dl}$ , denoted as $\bar{h}{dl}$ .
-The downlink channel estimate $\bar{h}{dl}$ is the CSI to be transmitted on the uplink channel $h{ul}$ .
-The estimate $\bar{h}{dl}$ modulates (i.e., multiplies) a Walsh code that is specifically allocated as a CSI feedback carrier as shown in Figure 3.
+To further distinguish the fact that the UQ-UC CSI feedback transmission does not imply an "analog" communication1 system, we now illustrate an example of how such a scheme could be applied in the context of a CDMA system.
+The functional blocks of the mobile terminal in a CDMA system are depicted in Figure 2.
+Using a pilot-assisted estimation scheme, the mobile terminal obtains an estimate of the downlink channel h{dl} , denoted as \bar{h}{dl} .
+The downlink channel estimate \bar{h}{dl} is the CSI to be transmitted on the uplink channel h{ul} .
+The estimate \bar{h}{dl} modulates (i.e., multiplies) a Walsh code that is specifically allocated as a CSI feedback carrier as shown in Figure 2.
 The second Walsh code is allocated for the conventional uplink data transmission.
-For generality, the uplink pilot is also transmitted allowing the base station to obtain an estimate $\bar{h}{ul}$
+For generality, the uplink pilot is also transmitted allowing the base station to obtain an estimate \bar{h}{ul} of the uplink channel h{ul} .